Is the Femtech Revolution Finally Underway?: The Broadsheet

 The investment also underscores the ways startups like Modern Fertility are trying to turn women’s reproductive health into a less taboo conversation and more mainstream wellness issue—something that can be tracked and monitored just like how much sleep you get or how many steps you take.

 Femtech is experiencing an influx of investment and innovation, in large part because it’s been ignored for so long.
 Vechery told me that when she was raising the company’s seed round, investors would question whether women really wanted their product.
 Just 18 months later, she said investors are so much more educated and have a thesis on fertility and women’s health.
 “The industry understands that women are just a massive part of commerce,” she says “and investors are paying very close attention.”
+Fortune

 |Beth Kowitt